 Extremely Rare and Cool Special Edition Packages and Limited Run Models – AMC Edition

-These are AMC Special Editions you don’t see too often
+These are the most rare AMC car models that you don’t see too often

 Poor old AMC.
 These are the most comforting words most of us can probably say about the American Motor Corporation.
 Competition with the “Big Three” was always going to be an uphill battle for a smaller carmaker like the AMC.
 Yearly model updates meant they needed to spend much more money percentage-wise than their bigger domestic competitors.
 This, and changes in car industry, are what’s eventually lead to AMC’s downfall.
 The more they struggled to attract new buyers, the more favor they lost with their regulars.
 At one point in time, AMC simply entered this vicious circle from which there was no way out.

 George W. Mason and George W. Romney knew this, but future AMC executives couldn’t cope with the new market trends.
 AMC’s “get out of the vicious circle card” came in an unlikely alliance with Renault, in 1980, but that was only temporary.
 When Renault pulled out from the US market entirely in 1987, AMC was already a shadow of its former self.
 Chrysler used the opportunity not only to acquire French stake in the company, but to buy out AMC completely.
 1988 would be the last year AMC badge was used.
 Eagle Sports Wagon was the last model adorned by it in 1988, and AMC division was transformed into Chrysler’s Jeep/Eagle division, which in turn would be phased out a decade later.

 But there was a time when AMC used to deliver some rare and obscured special edition models.
 They even powered James Bond’s shenanigans like it was the case in 1974 The Man with the Golden Gun.
 Here we reminisce some of the rarest, coolest and most obscure special edition and limited run models and packages that came from AMC.